DawidGaleziewski/udemy_go/1_setup.md

 # on packages

 in go we need to import packages even for little things if we want to use them in standard language.
-To see all packages go has to offer we can go to godoc.org
+To see all packages go has to offer we can go to godoc.org.
+Most packages will return a tuple of vaue and error